jusikXL/developer-hub/src/pages/tx-pricing.md

 {% /callout %}

 ## Destination Gas Abstraction
 The **destination gas costs** are included in the [LayerZero fee](https://docs.layerzero.network/v2/developers/evm/technical-reference/tx-pricing).
-Advertisers pay this fee in the **source native currency**, which means there’s no need to hold any destination native currency.
-The same applies to buyers.
+Users pay this fee in the **source native** or **ZRO token**, which means there’s no need to hold any destination native currency.